redecentralize/redecentralize-website/_posts/blog/2020-01-29-breaking-big-tech-open.md

 It doesn’t have to be this way.
 These monopolies are not natural, they are monopolies by design — choosing to run on closed protocols and walling off their users in silos. **We need to regulate Facebook and others to force them to open up their APIs to make it possible for users to have access to each other across platforms and services.**

 # Technically, interoperability is possible
 There are already examples of digital social systems which don’t operate as walled gardens: email for example.
 We don’t expect Google to refuse to deliver an email simply because we use an alternative email provider.
 If I send an email to a Gmail account from my Protonmail, FastMail or even Hotmail account — it goes through.
 It just works.
 No message about how I first have to get a Gmail account.
 This, fundamentally, is the reason email has been so successful for so long.
-Email uses an open protocol, supported by Google, Microsoft and others (probably due to being early enough, coming about in the heady open days of the web, before data mining and advertising became the dominant forces they are today… although email is increasingly centralised and dominated by Google, more on this in a future post!)
+Email uses an open protocol, supported by Google, Microsoft and others (probably due to being early enough, coming about in the heady open days of the web, before data mining and advertising became the dominant forces they are today… although email is increasingly centralised and dominated by Google, more on this in a future post!).

 While email just works, a technology that’s very similar, such as instant messaging, doesn’t.
 We have no interoperability, which means many of us have upward of four different chat apps on our phones and have to remember which of our friends are on Twitter, Facebook, WhatsApp (owned by Facebook), Signal, Wire, Telegram, etc. We don’t carry around 5 phones so why do we maintain accounts with so many providers, each storing our personal details, each with a different account and password to remember?
 This is because these messaging apps use their own, closed, proprietary protocols and harm usability and accessibility in the process.
 This is not in the interests of most people.